 This study examined how prospective physical education teachers responded to the online microteaching lecture system.
 Through several stages of research, it was finally concluded that students' responses to online microteaching lectures were not in line with the competencies they demonstrated in the teaching practice performed in simple real situations.
 Through microteaching, students are expected to be able to carry out their role as physical education teachers by applying their competencies in small-group situations.
-Still, this study uncovers that students must improve their teaching practice test that involves assessment components, including the ability to master the class, apply learning tools, and provide periodic assessments in the learning process, the results were contradictory to their responses to online microteaching lectures.
+Still, this study uncovers that students must improve their teaching competencies through an online system.
+As a result, after being given a real teaching practice test that involves assessment components, including the ability to master the class, apply learning tools, and provide periodic assessments in the learning process, the results were contradictory to their responses to online microteaching lectures.